kof/node-cjson/readme.md

 ### cjson.load(path, [options]);

 Load config file from given path, array of paths or directory.
 Second parameter is optional and can be a boolean or object.

+- `path` {string} absolute path to the file
+- `options` {boolean|Object} optional options

 `options` defaults:
 	{